sjoerdvankreel/firefly-synth-2/static/Manual.md

 * 4x Auxiliary control
 * Pitch Bend Raw (control signal value 0..1)

-Pitchtracking sources (apply to any coarse parameter):
+Pitchtracking sources (see Modulation System):
-* Pitch Bend (adjusted for Bend Range)
+* Pitch Bend (adjusted for Bend Range, does NOT track microtuning)
-* Last/Low/High Key Pitch and Low/High Velocity Pitch + smoothed versions (react to Settings MIDI/Automation smoothing)
+* Last/Low/High Key Pitch and Low/High Velocity Pitch + smoothed versions (react to Settings MIDI/Automation smoothing):<br/>
+These DO track microtuning and include the PB component as well.

 <a id="3689411E-F31C-4F8C-BE3D-6F87938A1A1B"></a>
 ### Settings